Watson, Watt lead way as Texans outlast Chargers, 27-20

 OLDER MAN RIVERS

 Rivers made his 209th consecutive start, tying Eli Manning for the second-longest streak in NFL history.
-Brett Favre started 297 straight games, meaning the 37-year-old Rivers would have to play five more seasons after this one to catch him.
+The 37-year-old Rivers sought out the 24-year-old Watson before the game.

+“To come in his house and compete with him is special,” Watson said.
+“He called my name and said, ‘Great job.
+Continue to grow and have a bright future.’
+And he said he’ll see me in January, so I’m looking forward to that.”

 INJURIES

 Texans: DE Charles Omenihu left the field with a knee injury shortly before halftime.
-He returned in the second half. … TE Virgil Green was sidelined with a groin injury in the second half. … Reid went to the locker room during the fourth quarter.
+He returned in the second half.

-Chargers: Three untested defensive backs started in their injury-filled secondary when CB Michael Davis was unable to play. … K Michael Badgley missed his third straight game, but Ty Long was solid in relief.
+Chargers: TE Virgil Green was sidelined with a groin injury in the second half. … Three untested defensive backs started in their injury-filled secondary when CB Michael Davis was unable to play.

 UP NEXT